Lucerne Travel Guide

 But Lucerne is no museum piece: the city’s large population of young people and the busy schedule of festivals and events provides cosmopolitan buzz.

 Into slower, more sustainable travel?
-Discover why
+Discover why Lake Lucerne is the ultimate slow travel destination Dropdown content.

-Lucerne's loveliness is also one of the reasons you voted Switzerland one of the
+Lucerne's loveliness is also one of the reasons you voted Switzerland one of the most beautiful countries in the world Dropdown content.

 Watch the hazy blue tones of beautiful Lake Lucerne shift and change from the deck of an old-time steamer.
 The main loop hops across to the Verkehrshaus/Lido before cruising over to Weggis and Vitznau, for Mount Rigi, then on to Brunnen and lastly Flüelen.